RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ~~~

-Next, re-build the app once more via CodeReady Workspace `Terminal`:
+Next, re-build the app once more via CodeReady Workspaces `Terminal`:

 `mvn clean package -Popenshift`

-And re-deploy it to the dev environment using a binary build just as we did before via CodeReady Workspace `Terminal`:
+And re-deploy it to the dev environment using a binary build just as we did before via CodeReady Workspaces `Terminal`:

 `oc start-build -n userXX-coolstore-dev coolstore --from-file=deployments/ROOT.war`

-Now wait for it to complete the deployment via CodeReady Workspace `Terminal`:
+Now wait for it to complete the deployment via CodeReady Workspaces `Terminal`:

 `oc -n userXX-coolstore-dev rollout status -w dc/coolstore`